kasigi234/PHP2550/README.md

 # Project Portfolio PHP2550
- This are projects done in the Practical Data Analysis class during the Fall semester 2023.
+ These are projects done in the Practical Data Analysis class during the Fall semester 2023.